SmrutiDesai1812/Global-Superstore-Business-Performance-Analysis/README.md

 **8 out of the top 10 most profitable products belonged to the Technology category.**

-The **Canon imageCLASS 2200 Advanced Copier** generated the highest product-level profit at **$25.20K**.
+The **Canon imageCLASS 2200 Advanced Copier** generated the highest product profit at **$25.20K**.

 ---

 ## ⚠️ Loss-Making Products

-The **Cubify CubeX 3D Printer Double Head Print** recorded the highest product-level loss at **$8.88K**.
+The **Cubify CubeX 3D Printer Double Head Print** recorded the highest product-level loss of **$8.88K**.

-Technology products and Furniture Tables appeared repeatedly among the top loss-making products, highlighting the need for detailed product-level profitability monitoring.
+Technology products and Furniture Tables appeared repeatedly among the top loss-making products, highlighting the need for detailed product-level profitability analysis.

 ---

-## 💸 Discount vs Profitability — Key Business Insight
+## 💸 Discount vs Profitability

+### 🎯 Most Important Business Insight

-The most important finding from the analysis was the **strong negative relationship between discount levels and profitability**.
+The analysis revealed a **strong negative relationship between discount levels and profitability**.

-**As discount levels increased, profit and profit margin decreased significantly.**
+As discounts increased, **profitability and profit margins declined significantly**.

 * Transactions with **no discount generated $320.99K in profit**.
 * Discounts of **30% or higher resulted in negative profit**.
 * An **80% discount resulted in the lowest profit margin of -180.03%**.

+This is the **most important business insight from the project**.

-This clearly demonstrates that **aggressive discounting can significantly erode profitability**.
+It clearly demonstrates that **increasing sales through heavy discounting does not necessarily improve business performance**.
+Excessive discounts can significantly reduce or completely eliminate profitability.

-> **Key Business Insight: Higher discounts were strongly associated with declining profit margins and negative profit.**

 ---